This story has been updated. It was originally posted on June 14, 2017.

 Reading the small print is something we all know we should be doing—not that we actually follow that advice.
-But this is particularly important when you're connecting to a public Wi-Fi network.
+But this is particularly important when you’re connecting to a public Wi-Fi network.
 What are you giving up in exchange for your wireless access?
-How will your email address or phone number or whatever else you're surrendering be used?
+How will your email address, phone number, or whatever else you’re surrendering be used?

-You're essentially putting your trust in the company or person who's set up the network to not spy on you.
-Take a big-name coffee shop chain: The brand is less likely to secretly monitor its customers' web browsing activities, but more likely to collect a little personal data for marketing purposes.
+You’re essentially trusting that the company or person who set up the network won’t spy on you.
+Take a big-name coffee shop chain: The brand is less likely to secretly monitor its customers’ web browsing activities, but more likely to collect a little personal data for marketing purposes.
 So weigh up the options and make your choice accordingly.

 Look for HTTPS connections

-When your web browser hits a site whose URL starts with "https://", a green padlock will appear.
-This means you're on a site marked as Hyper Text Transfer Protocol Secure, or HTTPS—internet jargon that means you've got an encrypted connection with the site you're talking to.
+When your web browser hits a site with “https://” at the start of its URL, a green padlock will appear.
+This means you’re on a site marked as Hyper Text Transfer Protocol Secure, or HTTPS—internet jargon that means you’ve got an encrypted connection with the site you’re talking to.

 As we mentioned above, it’s best to stick to general purpose web browsing when you’re on public Wi-Fi, rather than diving into your social networks or email.
 However, if you must access more sensitive sites, look for the green padlock and the HTTPS header to make sure you’re safe.
 Fortunately, most big sites that require you to log in, from Google to Facebook, now use HTTPS.

 Install a VPN